sastrand/graph_hw/README.md

 1. Using the numbers that represent each service, list five different topological sorts of the graph of the Cascadia Web Services' Customer Analysis Product.

-2. Based on the following pseudocode found [here](https://en.wikipedia.org/wiki/Topological_sorting), implement Khan's algorithm to find a topological sort for any given graph.
+2. Based on the following pseudocode (sourced from [here](https://en.wikipedia.org/wiki/Topological_sorting)), implement Khan's algorithm to find a topological sort for any given graph.
 Include your code with your submission

        L ← Empty list that will contain the sorted elements S ← Set of all nodes with no incoming edge